 Students must enroll in one (1) credit hour of CPY784 during fall, spring, and the final summer of the internship year (i.e., total three [3] credit hours]).
 Enrollment during the summer in which students begin internship is not required.
-Students should prepare to pay tuition for CPY 784.
-If a student has defended the dissertation successfully prior to the final summer semester of their pre-doctoral internship, they may submit a petition to enroll in GRD595 instead of CPY784.
-Per an agreement with Graduate College, students do not pay tuition for enrollment in GRD 595.
+Students should prepare to pay tuition for CPY784.
+If a student has defended the dissertation successfully prior to the final summer semester of their pre-doctoral internship, they may submit a petition to enroll in GRD595 instead of CPY784 during the final summer session.
+Per an agreement with Graduate College, students do not pay tuition for enrollment in GRD595.